Managing performance is a key task in systems administration. With virtualization (where multiple independent operating

 When you are measuring performance, it's important to keep in mind that the best predictions can be made by using real-world activity.
 For example, if you're planning to move a production line-of-business application from a physical server to a virtual one, it's best to have a performance profile that highlights production load as closely as possible.
 Or, if you're developing a new application, expected workload information can be instrumental in making better decisions.
 All too often, systems administrators take the approach of trial by fire, saying, "If there are performance problems, we'll address them when users complain," which raises the question of how you can collect realistic performance data.

 IT organizations that have invested in centralized performance monitoring tools will be able to easily collect CPU, memory, disk, network and other performance statistics.
-Generally, this information is stored
+Generally, this information is stored in a central repository and reports can be generated on demand.

 An alternative is the manual approach.
 Because most operating systems provide methods that allow for capturing performance statistics over time, all that's required is to set up those tools to collect the relevant information.
 For example, Figure 1 shows options for tracking server performance over time using the Windows Performance Tool.
 Key performance statistics such as CPU, memory, disk and network utilization can be collected over time and analyzed.
 You'll want to pay close attention to the peaks and the average values.